cnguy/kayn/README.md

     * Retries on 429 and >= 500 (should it just be 500?).
 * Tells you what parameters you can pass in when you make a parameter-related error.

-Hopefully there aren't *too* many bugs!
-I'm a noob after all.
+Hopefully there aren't *too* many bugs! ***I'm a noob after all, so use this library at your own risk.*** I'm currently working on adding caching and fully support promises (it might be a bit buggy atm).

 ## Philosophy
 My goal is to make a wrapper that is simple, sensible, and consistent.
 This project is heavily inspired by [psuedonym117's Python wrapper](https://github.com/pseudonym117/Riot-Watcher).
 Look at the [Usage Section](#usage) to see what I mean.